Thule Society: Activities

 The Thule Society attracted about 1,500 followers in Bavaria, including 250 followers in Munich.

 The followers of the Thule Society were very interested in racial theory and, in particular, in combating Jews and communists.
-Sebottendorff planned but failed to kidnap Bavarian socialist prime minister Kurt Eisner in December 1918.
-During the Bavarian revolution of April 1919, Thulists were accused of trying to infiltrate its government and of attempting a coup.
-On 26 April, the Communist government in Munich raided the society's premises and took seven of its members into custody, executing them on 30 April.
+The society opposed the socialist government of the People's State of Bavaria and in December 1918 Sebottendorff planned but failed to kidnap its prime minister Kurt Eisner.
+After the Communist-led Bavarian Soviet Republic was proclaimed in April 1919, Thulists were accused of trying to infiltrate its government and of attempting a coup.
+On 26 April, the communists raided the society's premises in Munich and took seven of its members into custody, executing them on 30 April.
 Amongst them were Walter Nauhaus and three aristocrats, including Countess Heila von Westarp, who functioned as the group's secretary, and Prince Gustav of Thurn and Taxis, who was related to several European royal families.
 In response, the Thule organised a citizens' uprising as White troops entered the city on 1 May.